Johann Jakob Scheuchzer

-Johann Jakob Scheuchzer (2 August 1672 – 23 June 1733) was a Swiss scholar born at Zürich.
+Johann Jakob Scheuchzer (2 August 1672 – 23 June 1733) was a Swiss physician and natural scientist born in Zürich.
+His most famous work was the Physica sacra in four volumes, which was a commentary on the Bible and included his view of the world, demonstrating a convergence of science and religion.
+It was richly illustrated with copperplate etchings and came to be called the Kupfer-Bibel or "Copper Bible".

-Career
+Scheuchzer supported Biblical creation, but his support for Copernican heliocentrism forced him to print his works outside Switzerland.
+He also supported antecedent concepts of Neptunism and considered fossils as evidence for the Biblical deluge.
+A fossil from Ohningen that he identified as a human drowned by the Flood was later identified as a Miocene salamander, which was named after him as Andrias scheuchzeri.

+Life and career

-The son of the senior town physician (Archiater) of Zürich, he received his education in that place and, in 1692, went to the University of Altdorf near Nuremberg, being intended for the medical profession.
-Early in 1694, he took his degree of doctor in medicine at the University of Utrecht, and then returned to Altdorf, Germany to complete his mathematical studies.
-He went back to Zürich in 1696 and was made junior town physician (Poliater) with the promise of the professorship of mathematics which he duly obtained in 1710.
-He was promoted to the chair of physics, with the office of senior city physician (Stadtarzt), in January 1733, only a few months before his death on 23 June.
+The son of the namesake senior town physician (Archiater) of Zürich and Barbara Fäsi, daughter of the principal of the Latin school, he received his education in Zürich and, in 1692, went to the University of Altdorf near Nuremberg, being intended for the medical profession.
+Early in 1694, he took his degree of doctor in medicine at the University of Utrecht, and then returned to Altdorf bei Nürnberg to complete his mathematical studies.
+He studied astronomy under Georg Eimmart.
+He went back to Zürich in 1696 (following the death of the town physician Johann Jakob Wagner in 1695).
+He was made junior town physician (Poliater) with the promise of the professorship of mathematics, which he duly obtained in 1710.
+From 1697, he was a secretary at the Collegium der Wohlgesinnten, where he gave lectures on philosophy.
+He also worked as a curator of the Kunstkammer (natural history cabinet) of the city of Zürich.
+He corresponded widely with other scholars and published in the transactions of the Royal Society where he was elected a Fellow on 30 November 1703 seconded by John Woodward (1665–1728) with whom he shared Neptunist-like views.
+He married Susanna Vogel, and they had nearly nine children, but only a few lived to adulthood.
+He was promoted to the chair of physics, with the office of senior city physician (Stadtarzt), in January 1733, only a few months before his death.
+He died on 23 June 1733 in Zürich.

 Published works

-His published works (apart from numerous articles) were estimated at thirty-four in number.
+Scheuchzer wrote extensively to Nova literaria Helvetica, the Philosophical Transactions of the Royal Society and started his own periodicals, Beschreibung der Natur-Geschichten des Schweizerlands and Historischer und politischer Mercurius.
+He also published works (apart from numerous articles), which were estimated at thirty-four in number.
+He corresponded extensively across Europe with nearly 800 correspondents.
+These included the theologian Hortensia von Moos, and his many students, such as Antonio Picenino (and his father Giacomo Picenino), with whom he went on alpine excursions.
 His historical writings are mostly still in manuscript.
 The more important of his published writings relate either to his scientific observations (all branches) or to his journeys, in the course of which he collected materials for these scientific works.